Current MSN-FNP Student

 How did working with a dedicated student support advisor impact your educational experience?

 It has made all the difference in the world.

 Any question that I had about the program or any issues that I thought that I was having, whether it was connectivity with internet or connectivity with my instructors, I felt my student advisor was key in making it all work, and there hasn't been a question that I have had that has not been promptly answered.
 And you just don't find that with other programs, especially online programs, that accessibility.

 Tell us about your experience with the faculty of the program, is there one thing that stands out most to you about it or about them?

-I would have to say yes, actually, [Dr. McIntyre] this semester who I've been assigned to with my video assessments has been so responsive, so good with feedback and letting me know about my approach, and what I've been doing with my assessment skills and how to do it correctly but in a kind and gentle way, and very encouraging, you know - don't give up, it takes practice, it takes you doing this every day, to really get and master the concept.
-So to me that's really stood out.
+I would have to say yes, actually, the faculty member this semester who I've been assigned to with my video assessments has been so responsive, so good with feedback and letting me know about my approach, and what I've been doing with my assessment skills and how to do it correctly but in a kind and gentle way, and very encouraging, you know - don't give up, it takes practice, it takes you doing this every day, to really get and master the concept.
+So to me that really stood out.
 And then also the Skpye sessions with any of our instructors and the interaction.
 Dr. Casanova, Dr. Bolton, those have been incredibly helpful throughout the semester.

 Do you find having small class sizes makes you feel like you're receiving more individual attention from the faculty?